hashicorp/consul/website/source/docs/commands/members.html.markdown

 The command-line flags are all optional.
 The list of available flags are:

-* `-detailed` - Will show additional information per member, such as the protocol version that each can understand and that each is speaking.

 * `-role` - If provided, output is filtered to only nodes matching the regular expression for role